This unmarked lantern was probably made by the Pitner Gasoline Lighting Co., Chicago, IL,

 This model appears in Catalog No. 16 dated 1934.

-Model L14A (center) for Montgomery Ward lacks the direction disk on the separate filler cap.
+Model L14A (second from right) for Montgomery Ward lacks the direction disk on the separate filler cap.

 Model L44S (right) for Sears has the same burner as the L14's and a direction disk on the separate filler cap.

-The lantern on the far left is in Bruce Strauss' collection.
+The lantern on the far left is in Bruce Strauss' collection; the blue finished Preway is in John Rugotzke's collection.

 Another Junior model, L47PA uses gasoline or kerosene.